 Vialka is a platform for the creative output of Eric Boros and Marylise Frecheville.
 Since 2002 they have toured the globe incessantly, released over ten albums, formed the six-piece big band KIV Orchestra, and constructed solar-powered sound systems in India and Taiwan.
 Recent projects include an experimental opera, workshops, and music for theatre and short-film.

-Eric Boros is a sound artist, guitarist, podcaster, and translator who has been immersed in the global underground for the better part of the last twenty years.
+Eric Boros is a sound artist, guitarist, radio producer, translator, and kayak guide who has been immersed in the global underground for the better part of the last twenty-five years.
 With a focus on trans-cultural and interdisciplinary collaboration, he has established connections with artists from around the world and off the beaten path, crossing the borders between art, music and noise.

 Marylise Frecheville calls the stage her home.
 In discord with her dance, theatre and piano education, she joined her first garage band in 1993.
 After obtaining a degree in architecture, she studied percussion at the Victoria Conservatory of Music.
 Her style incorporates polyrhythm, arrhythmic beats, textural sound-spaces, and diaphonic vocals.
 She has performed with artists including The Imps, Allun, Dawanggang, Pierre Redon, and is currently composing for Procédé Zèbre.
 She also gives writing and vocal workshops.